miroi/bagel_manual/source/grad_force.rst

 Description
 ===========
-The force section can be used to compute the analytical gradient (force), the numerical gradient (see section on finited difference for more information), and the non-adiabatic coutpling matrix elements (NACME)
+The force section can be used to compute the analytical gradient (force), the numerical gradient by finite difference, or the non-adiabatic coupling matrix elements (NACME).
+Analytical gradients are implemented for unrestricted Hartree Fock (UHF), restricted open-shell Hartree Fock (ROHF), restricted Hartree Fock (RHF), Dirac Hartree Fock (DHF), Moller Plesset Perturbation Theory (MP2), complete active space self consistent field (CASSCF), and CASSCF with second order perturbation theory (CASPT2).

 Required Keywords
 =================